 Since the release of his debut single “What Yo Name Iz?” in 2011, the Houston artist has worked with some of the biggest names in hip-hop while crafting his brand of woozy, melodic rap.
 That list includes Big Sean, Wale, and Bun B, all of whom appeared on a remix of “What Yo Name Iz?”—a record that would set the stage for Kirko to release his lean-sipping slow jam “Drank In My Cup” the following year.

-Kirko's sung-rapped delivery on "Drank" would draw comparisons to Drake, which does sound like chopped and screwed material from Take Care, but despite the correlation, he still managed to carve out his own niche, with "Drank" earning its own remix with 2 Chainz and Juelz Santana, as well as inspired freestyles from J. Cole, Kid Ink, and August Alsina, among others.
-"Drank In My Cup" also proved to be a crossover hit, simultaneously topping the Billboard Hot Rap Songs chart and reaching No. 28 on the Hot 100.
+Kirko’s sung-rapped delivery on “Drank” would draw comparisons to Drake, which does sound like chopped and screwed material from Take Care.
+However, despite the correlation, he still managed to carve out a niche, with “Drank” earning its own remix with 2 Chainz and Juelz Santana, as well as inspired freestyles from J. Cole, Kid Ink, and August Alsina, among others.
+“Drank In My Cup” also proved to be a crossover hit, simultaneously topping the Billboard Hot Rap Songs chart and reaching No. 28 on the Hot 100.

-Kirko managed to nab a feature on Meek Mill's "Young & Gettin' It" before the end of 2012, but bigger forces at play prevented his forward momentum, including a game of record label hot potato at Warner Bros.
+Kirko managed to nab a feature on Meek Mill’s “Young & Gettin’ It” before the end of 2012.
+Still, bigger forces at play prevented his forward momentum, including a game of record label hot potato at Warner Bros.
 Music.
-Kirko's debut album, Bigger Than Me, is hip-hop's Bigfoot: continually rumored, never seen, with waning interest in a sighting.
+Kirko’s debut album, Bigger Than Me, is hip-hop’s Bigfoot: continually rumored, never seen, with waning interest in a sighting.

 After scoring several acting gigs and singing in a little-noticed all-girls group in the 00s, Kentucky-born, L.A.-raised singer and dancer Tinashe began releasing mixtapes that she wrote, produced, and recorded in her home studio.